 If you are creating a subscription form based on a specific form, you can only add properties that are already included on the form's Layout tab.

-Subscription notifications may still include other properties from the original event or form; this section only limits the properties that subscriptions can be based on.
+Subscription notifications may still include other properties from the original alert or form; this section only limits the properties that subscriptions can be based on.

 |Roles that can subscribe||